Tal-lev/Horde_Mode/README.md

 - Destroying Ephyra SoulPylon removes the Survival UI
 - Mourning Fields takes 2 regions
+- Winning doesn't show victory screen and counts as a loss in the record keeper
-- Olympus and rifts of Thessaly has a short encounter before the survival
+- Olympus and rifts of Thessaly have a short encounter before the survival

 ## Issues